mark-watson/Racket-AI-book/manuscript/llm.md

 >>>
 ```

+While we use the **mistral** LLM here, there are many more available models listed in the GitHub repository for Ollama.ai: [https://github.com/jmorganca/ollama](https://github.com/jmorganca/ollama).

 ### A Racket Library for Using a Local Ollama.ai REST Server with a Mistral-7B Model

 The example code in the file **ollama_ai_local.rkt** is very similar to the example code in the last section: